-The ISL6537 provides a complete ACPI compliant power solution for up to 4 DIMM dual channel DDR/DDR2 Memory systems.
-Included are both a synchronous buck controller to supply $V{DDQ}$ during S0/S1 and S3 states.
-During S0/S1 state, a fully integrated sink-source regulator generates an accurate ( $V{DDQ}/2$ ) high current $V{TT}$ voltage without the need for a negative supply.
-A buffered version of the $V{DDQ}/2$ reference is provided as $V{REF}$ .
-Two LDO controllers are also integrated for the GMCH core voltage regulation and for the GMCH and CPU $V{TT}$ termination voltage regulation.
+The ISL6548A provides a complete ACPI compliant power solution for up to 4 DIMM dual channel DDR/DDR2 Memory systems.
+Included are both a synchronous buck controller to supply V{DDQ} during S0/S1 and S3 states.
+During S0/S1 state, a fully integrated sink-source regulator generates an accurate ($V{DDQ}/2$) high current V{TT} voltage without the need for a negative supply.
+A second PWM controller, which requires external MOSFET drivers, is available for regulation of the GMCH Core voltage.
+A sink/source LDO controller is also integrated for the CPU/GMCH V{TT} termination voltage regulation.
+Another LDO is available for the ICH7 voltage.